Wessel44/DnDNotes/_pages/index.md

 # Welcome! 🌱

 This is my notekeeping for various D&D sessions.
 Mainly used to share with fellow players.
-Most of it is nowhere near complete or accurate.
+Most of it is in Dutch and it is nowhere near complete or accurate.

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   DM:<br>